AngXingLong/Traveling-Salesman-Solver/README.md

 #### Requirements
-This project requires pthyon 3 and requires the libraries as listed
+This project requires pthyon 3 and requires the libraries as listed.

 | Library | Version |
 | --- | --- |